kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 - **KUBECONFIG** is a path to a `kubeconfig` file.
 - **PROJECT** is a GCP project name.
 - **GOOGLE_APPLICATION_CREDENTIALS** is a path to a service account file.
-This service account requires read access to secretes stored in Secret Manager.
+This service account requires read access to Secrets stored in the Secret Manager.

 2. Go to the `development` folder and run the following script to start the installation process: